Figure skating community gathers for ‘Legacy on Ice’ to honor those lost in January plane crash

 Co-hosted by Olympic champions Brian Boitano and Kristi Yamaguchi, “Legacy on Ice” was described as “a journey through history, resilience and remembrance.”

-The event comes in the wake of the January 29 plane crash that claimed the lives of all 67 people aboard American Airlines flight 5342 and the three soldiers aboard a US Army Black Hawk helicopter after a midair collision over the Potomac River.
+The event comes in the wake of the January 29 plane crash that claimed the lives of 67 people – all those aboard American Airlines flight 5342 and the three soldiers aboard a US Army Black Hawk helicopter – after a midair collision over the Potomac River.

 Among the dead were 11 young figure skaters, four coaches and 13 family members who had attended the US Figure Skating Championships in Wichita, Kansas.

-Note: CLARIFICATION: This story has been updated to clarify the number of people killed in the January 29 crash.